CodeAdminDe/talos-backup/README.md

 You can turn it on by setting ENABLE_COMPRESSION to "true" in the environement variable list in `cronjob.sample.yaml`.
 Talos backup will compress the etcd snapshot with zstd algorithm before encrypt it.

+### Retention

+The easiest way to set retention is to set the lifecycle policy on the storage bucket itself.

 ## Development

 You may build the binary with: